Our Family-Friendly Guide to Sri Lankan Food – With Recipes

 Sri Lankan Food is hands down some of the most delicious food we have had on our family travels.
 In fact, BBC Good Food has said that Sri Lankan food is its No.1 trending food in 2019.
 Everything is so fresh and tasty with some cheeky heat from the chillies!

-If you visit Fose fruit and vegetable market in Colombo’s Pettah district, you’ll get a sense of what goes into your food to make it so delicious.
+If you visit Fose fruit and vegetable market in Colombo’s Pettah district or any fruit and vegetable market in Sri Lanka, you’ll get a sense of what goes into your Sri Lankan cuisine to make it so delicious.
 The market really is an assault on all the senses, but well worth a visit.

-Sri Lanka was on the old spice route for a reason, and if you go on a spice tour as part of your trip you’ll see why.
-We were lucky enough to have a guided walk around our tea estate accommodation near Matale – Strathisla Tea Estate.
+Sri Lanka was on the old spice route for a reason and if you go on a spice tour as part of your trip you’ll see why.
+We were lucky enough to have a guided walk around our Sri Lankan tea estate accommodation near Matale – Strathisla Tea Estate.

 On the walk we saw tea plantations (of course!) but also all sorts of spices.
 It’s easy to see why Sri Lanka is also called by some, ‘The Spice Island’.
 On a tour you will see spices growing wild (although some are farmed).
-The main spices are:
+The main spices used in Ceylon curry are:

 - Curry Leaves

-Here are our favourite Sri Lankan dishes with a little explanation as to what they are.
-We’ve also included a few recipes for the simpler ones that we have tried out at home.
+Here are our favourite Sri Lankan dishes with a little explanation as to what they are so you know what to expect when you visit Sri Lanka.
+We’ve also included a couple of Sri Lankan recipes for the ones we have tried out at home.

 Something to be aware of, however, is that not everywhere will offer them for breakfast.
 The batter has to ferment for a few hours, and if they have not made it the previous night, they won’t be able to make them on demand at breakfast.

-If you want to try hoppers before you go and are based near London, you can go to Hoppers – a hugely popular restaurant at the moment.
+If you want to try hoppers before you go to Sri Lanka and are based near London, you can go to Hoppers – a hugely popular restaurant at the moment.
 You could also try making them yourself by following the BBC Good Food recipe.

 We found one eventually and here’s the recipe we use to make coconut sambol at home: